brydling/local_supervisor/README.md

 # local_supervisor
 ## About
 This is a tool for starting and stopping processes on multiple computers from a single GUI.
-It was developed for a flight simulator consisting of several processes executing on several Windows computer.
+It was developed for a flight simulator consisting of several processes executing on several Windows computers.

 This repository is for the server application written in Visual C++ and includes project files for Visual Studio Express.
 The GUI is in a different project called [supervisor](http://github.com/brydling/supervisor).
 ## Usage